confluentinc/event-streaming-patterns/docs/stream-processing/wallclock-time.md

           TIMESTAMP='eventTime');
 ```

-[ksqlDB](https://ksqldb.io) maintains a system column called `ROWTIME` that tracks the timestamp of the [Event](../event/event.md). ksqlDB allows for flexibility when determining this timestamp.
+[ksqlDB](https://ksqldb.io) maintains a system column called `ROWTIME` that tracks the timestamp of the [Event](../event/event.md).
 By default, `ROWTIME` is inherited from the timestamp in the underlying Kafka record metadata, but it can also be pulled from a field in the [Event](../event/event.md).
 See [time semantics](https://docs.ksqldb.io/en/latest/concepts/time-and-windows-in-ksqldb-queries/#time-semantics) in the ksqlDB documentation for more information.

 ## References
 * See the tutorial [Event-time semantics](https://kafka-tutorials.confluent.io/time-concepts/ksql.html) for a full example